christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 Both of these are kinda right, and kinda catastrophic.
 Monogamy really is at times maddening and suffocating, and a functioning relationship is hard to build treating sex partners as tennis partners.
 The right answer is probably somewhere between them:

 > Marry, and you will regret it; don't marry, you will also regret it; marry or don't marry, you will regret it either way...whether you hang yourself or do not hang yourself, you will regret both.
-This, gentlemen, is the essence of all philosophy - Soren kierkegaard
+This, gentlemen, is the essence of all philosophy - Soren Kierkegaard

 If you choose pure fidelity, couple it with celebration at the stoic generosity of two partners managing not to sleep around or kill each other.